Puigcerber/angular-capitalize-filter/README.md

 ### Separator

-By default the words are separated by the space character.
+By default the words in a sentence are separated by the space character.
-But any other character can be specified as a separator.
+But any other character can be specified as a separator so we can humanize our output.

 ```html
 <p>{{ underscored_sentence | capitalize:'all':'_' }}</p>